-I had promised that to Stefan, one of my readers: “Sooner or later I will write a new retro story, and a pinball machine will be the co-star!” it was a gap that I had to fill.
+I had promised that to Stefan, one of my readers: “Soon I will write a new retro story, and a pinball machine will be the co-star!” it was a gap that I had to fill.

 For me, it all started with a cabinet, but for many others – including Stefan – their first gaming passion was this special machine that I personally consider the forefather of video games.

 As a child, I often asked my father about his favorite games in his youth and he would tell me his 60s Retro Stories.
 Back then, he and his friends spent their leisure time between foosballs and the first pinballs that began to circulate in their town.

 I preferred arcade games, but I was deeply fascinated by his stories and I absolutely wanted to impress my father, who – needless to say – was my hero.